Holiday Lebkuchen | Gingerbread Cake Recipe

 - 1/8 tsp pepper

-How to make German Lebkuchen healthier
+How to make lebkuchen

 Because they are so versatile, you could use them for other recipes such as bread puddings, trifle, tiramisu, over a cup of yogurt, or our favorite, in our traditional Christmas dinner, the gingerbread sauce.

-- Preheat your oven to 350˚F.
+- Preheat your oven to 350˚F. Melt the butter.

 - Transfer the dough to the baking dish.
 Using a silicone spatula, spread evenly.